strues/retinajs/README.md

 Then navigate your browser to [http://localhost:8080](http://localhost:8080)

 After that, open up `test/functional/public/index.html` in your editor, and try commenting out the line that spoofs retina support, and reloading it.

+# TODO

+- Sass, and less mixins
+- Make a decision about rails
+- Unit tests
+- Change readme for css, rails, and unit tests